 If you are concerned about a safety issue other than speeding, please contact Transportation Operations Engineer Mike Sweeney at 303-441-3162 or [email protected] .

 Have you had a close call with a bicycle, pedestrian or motorist?
-Tell us about it by submitting on Inquire Boulder.
+Tell us about it by submitting a close call form on Inquire Boulder.

 One of the goals of the city's Transportation Master Plan (TMP) is to supports walking as a primary mode of travel, as it supports all other modes.
 To achieve this goal, the city implements to help improve the safety of crosswalks.